Do you have to pay stamp duty on land?

 How to pay stamp duty

-Stamp Duty returns are usually handled by your solicitor and payment due for you, although you can do it by yourself.
+Stamp Duty returns are usually handled by your solicitor and payment is due for you, although you can do it by yourself.
 Either way, the person on the deed is responsible for submitting the tax return on time.
-Even if you’ve purchased a property under £125,000, you must still submit a tax return (unless exempt) even if you don’t have to pay Stamp Duty tax.
+Even if you’ve purchased a property under £250,000, you must still submit a tax return (unless exempt) even if you don’t have to pay Stamp Duty Land Tax.

 With a lack of understanding of all the legislation regarding SDLT, you could be entitled to a refund.
 Without a trained solicitor you may have been unaware of the relief you’re entitled to.
 There are certain cases where this is possible: